Robust Trajectory Tracking for Underactuated Quadrotors with Prescribed Performance: INTRODUCTION

 However, most of these works focus on model-based approaches or the stability can only be shown around linearized equilibrium points.
 Furthermore, a significant property that lacks from the related literature on quadrotor control is tracking/stabilization with predefined transient and steady-state specifications, such as overshoot, convergence speed or steady state error.
 Such specifications can encode time and safety constraints, which are crucial when it comes to physical autonomous systems, and especially UAVs.

 In this paper, we develop a modified Prescribed Performance Control (PPC) protocol, which traditionally deals with model uncertainties and transient- and steady-state constraints \cite{BECHLIOULIS20141217}, to solve the trajectory-tracking control problem for quadrotors with prescribed performance.

 Our main contribution is in the extension of the original PPC algorithm to account for the underactuated quadrotor system.
 At the same time, the proposed control protocol does not use any information on the model parameters and is robust to unknown exogenous disturbances without employing approximation or observer-based schemes.
 Similarly to the original PPC methodology, the tracking errors evolve within predefined user-specified functions of time, achieving prescribed transient and steady-state performance that is independent from the selection of the control gains.

 It should be noted that PPC has been recently used to control quadrotors.
 In \cite{chang2017adaptive,xu2020adaptive} authors use PPC for the attitude subsystem, thus avoiding the underactuated part of the system.
 Other works \cite{hua2018adaptive,jiang2020composite,sasaki2020disturbance,shen2021prescribed} focus on the complete system but use neural network approximations, partial knowledge of dynamic parameters, observers for disturbance estimates and exploit these information in the controller.
 On the contrary, the proposed controller does not use any information on the dynamic parameters or external disturbances.
+In \cite{verginis2022robust}, the authors proposed a similar control design using PPC for an underactuated 3-DOF helicopter.
+Such a system is, however, significantly different than the one studied in this paper and hence the respective control design is not applicable.

 The rest of the paper is organized as follows.
 First, we provide necessary preliminaries in Section~\ref{sec:preliminaries} and problem formulation in Section~\ref{sec:prob_statement}.
 Then, we present the proposed control design and stability analysis in Section~\ref{sec:main_results}, and Section~\ref{sec:simulation_results} illustrates the effectiveness of the controller.
 Finally, Section~\ref{sec:conclusion} concludes the paper.